-Our small vented or ventless gas log sets are ideal for creating a warm ambiance in your petite fireplace without sacrificing beauty or power.
-These gas fireplace logs burn at a higher efficiency than their larger counterparts while still producing a large, radiant flame for more intimate gatherings in the coziest spots of your home.
-Each refractory ceramic log is carefully handcrafted and hand-painted to ensure the most realistic effect possible.
-When it comes to making stunning an impact in your fireplace, these gas logs are anything but small!
+Our small vented or vent free gas log sets are ideal for creating a warm ambiance in your petite fireplace without sacrificing beauty or power.
+Each refractory log is carefully handcrafted and hand-painted to ensure the most realistic effect possible.
+When it comes to making a stunning impact in your fireplace, these gas logs are anything but small!

 You'll love the warranty that these small gas log sets come with!
-ALL refractory ceramic logs come with a lifetime warranty.
-The black powder coated or stainless steel burners are covered by a 10 year manufacturer's warranty, while the standard match-lit controls are warranted for 3 years.
-In addition, all other valves, pilots, and electronic controls are covered by a 1 year limited warranty!
+ALL refractory logs come with a lifetime warranty.
+The black powder-coated or stainless steel burners are covered by a 10-year manufacturer's warranty, while the standard match-lit controls are warranted for 3 years.
+In addition, all other valves, pilots, and electronic controls are covered by a 1-year limited warranty!

 Gas log set height varies based on the size and the type of burner you choose.
 All of these log stacks are designed to fit in a standard, up-to-code fireplace.
 The difference is that some units have low profiles, which could leave a large gap in a high fireplace.
 In other cases, tall gas log stacks that will fit in a standard fireplace might look too cramped.

 We do NOT recommend that you try to install gas logs on your own because they are complicated appliances that may require modification to your fireplace and fuel source connections.
 To verify that they are installed correctly and for your safety, it is best to hire a certified professional installer.
 This safety precaution ensures that the gas appliance matches local fire codes and insurance liabilities.

 A log set installed in a fireplace of the same width (example: 16-inch log set in a 16-inch wide fireplace) will look cramped.
 There won't be enough room for standard valve and ignition systems.